Continuing Education – Distilled, Practical & Advanced Knowledge

 Filmed June 2024

+Discover how community engagement leads to better housing solutions and how inclusive processes produce more responsive and innovative designs.
 Case studies include Flex House (Hybrid), Africatown Plaza (GGLO + David Baker Architects), Sweetwater Spectrum Community (LMS Architects), and Bridge Meadows + Dorothy Lemelson House (Carleton Hart Architecture).

 Presenter: